JarettSutula/bdsp-fossil-automator/README.md

 ```
 and then you can get to work with your macro.

+**I am getting latency and/or my commands are being looped more than they should be.**

+I've encountered this problem as well, and just around ~4 minutes my controller will repeat whatever the last command is.
+I have tried it on two different PCs and had similar problems between both.
+I would **highly recommend** running loops under ~4 minutes total.
+My macro has some delay between presses just to ensure little bits of latency don't throw the entire thing out of whack.

 ## **Help/Additions**
 If you require any help or have any ideas/find any bugs/want to push something, either make an issue or a PR!
+And if you are making a similar project, feel free to use my code for ideas!